6 Easy Steps For Promoting A Culture Of Cyber Security

 If they leave, whether that be through choice or especially if not, standard practice should be to immediately revoke their access and change all the passwords for systems they had access to.

-Yes it’s annoying, yes it’s ‘faffy’ (especially in companies with a high turnover of staff) but in the long term it’ll pay dividends.
+Yes, it’s annoying, and yes it’s ‘faffy’ (especially in companies with a high turnover of staff) but in the long term it’ll pay dividends.

 It only takes one disgruntled member of staff for your entire organisations cyber security to be put at risk.

 Appoint a Cyber Security Advocate For Each Team